Explosive Percolation Obeys Standard Finite-Size Scaling in an Event-based Ensemble

-\textit{Universalities}.-- Unlike the standard percolation, it is suggested that, for the EP, small alternation of bond-insertion rule can lead to different critical exponents and universalities~\cite{Boccaletti2016}.
+\textit{Universalities}.-- Unlike in standard percolation, it is suggested that, for EP, small alteration of bond-insertion rule can lead to different critical exponents~\cite{Boccaletti2016}.
 For instance, the basic product rule (PR) can be modified into the sum rule (SUM)~\cite{Achlioptas2009}, which calculates the total size of the two clusters associated with each candidate bond.
-Further, since the ending sites of a bond may be in the same cluster, an additional rule (AD) can be adopted by preferentially inserting the intra-cluster bond~\cite{Cho2011}.
-One can also choose three candidate bonds (m3) or even more~\cite{Friedman2009}.
-On random graphs, the so-called dCDGM rule is applied~\cite{Costa2010}: choose a pair of random sites and reserve the site in the smaller cluster, repeat the procedure for the second pair, and finally, insert a bond between the two reserved sites.
-Controversies still remain about how the EP universality depends on bond-insertion rules.
-As an examplified case, debate still exists whether the AD rule would change the universality of the EP~\cite{Cho2011}; the fractal dimension was even estimated to be larger than the system dimension, which is clearly unphysical~\cite{Wu2022}.
+Further, an additional rule (AD) can be adopted by preferentially inserting the intra-cluster bond~\cite{Cho2011}.
+One can also apply the best of $m$ rule, i.e., choose three candidate bonds ($m3$) or even more~\cite{Friedman2009}.
+On random graphs, the rule of~\cite{Costa2010}, we call it CDGM by combining the initials of the authors' surnames, is applied: choose a pair of random sites and reserve the site in the smaller cluster, repeat the procedure for the second pair, and finally, insert a bond between the two reserved sites.
+Controversies remain about how the EP universality depends on bond-insertion rules.
+As an exemplified case, debate still exists whether the AD rule would change the universality of EP~\cite{Cho2011}; the fractal dimension was even estimated to be larger than the system dimension, which is clearly unphysical~\cite{Wu2022}.

-In the event-based ensemble, we study the EP for a list of bond-insertion rules, and the results for random graphs are given in Tab.~\ref{t1}.
-We obtain the followings.
-1), the AD rule does not change the universality, or even the percolation threshold.
-2), universalities are different for the PR, the SUM, and the m3 rule; the phase transition seems to be sharpest for the m3 rule.
-3), the dCDGM rule seems to be in the same universality as the SUM rule, within the estimated errors.
-But its finite-size corrections are significanly smaller and the estimated exponents have much higher precision, which are in excellent agreement with the result of the numerical method~\cite{Costa2014}.
+In the event-based ensemble, we study EP for a list of bond-insertion rules, and the results for random graphs are given in Tab.~\ref{t1}.
+We obtain the following: (1) The AD rule does not change the universality, or even the percolation threshold.
+(2) Universalities are different for the PR, the SUM, and the $m3$ rule; the phase transition seems to be sharpest for the $m3$ rule.
+(3) The CDGM rule seems to be in the same universality as the SUM rule, within the estimated errors.
+But its finite-size corrections are significantly smaller and the estimated exponents have much higher precision, which are in excellent agreement with the result of the numerical method~\cite{Costa2014}.